rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I'm not currently aware of any pivotal act which can be achieved using a process based task AI.
 Pivotal acts likely require careful and superintelligent planning which requires reasoning about consequences.
-A process based task AI could possibly help speed up alignment research, but probably not astronomically, so that isn't sufficient for a pivotal act.
+One possible route would be to use process based task AI to radically speed up alignment research.
-_(TODO: more justification of these claims? seems straight forward to me?)_
+However, research requires a large amount of consequentialist agency which process based task AIs can't do without assistance.
+So, the use of AI would have to radically speed up alignment research while simultaneously still having humans do the consequentialist component.
+My best guess is that this bottleneck would result in insufficient research speed improvements particularly given that AI would also likely be used for capability research (depending on the capabilities lead).
+The analysis of other pivotal acts proceeds similarly.

 Elicit Prediction ([https://forecast.elicit.org/binary/questions/MhpdWy-A-](https://forecast.elicit.org/binary/questions/MhpdWy-A-))
 _note, will be formatted in final post_